Frequently Asked Questions

 How do you convert data collected at Drug and Alcohol Treatment Team (DAT) level into indicators for local authorities?

 The metadata for the indicator which has been converted from DAT level to local authority level describes in detail how this is done.
-This applies to indicator 90883 - percentage of people who inject drugs, aged between 15 and 64 years
+This applies to indicator 90883 (percentage of people who inject drugs, aged 15 to 64 years).

 Will you publish data for district councils?

-Due to the nature of the indicators, and the inherently small numbers involved (particularly for non-alcoholic fatty liver disease (NAFLD) and the hepatitidies), we are unable to produce reliable, robust analyses to populate the indicators at the lower tier (district) level.
+Due to the nature of the indicators, and the inherently small numbers involved (particularly for NAFLD and the hepatitidies), we are unable to produce reliable, robust analyses to populate the indicators at the lower tier (district) level.

 How can I compare my area to other local authorities?

-How were indicators selected for the liver disease profile?
+How are indicators selected for the liver disease profile?

 What are official statistics?